w3c/wai-tutorials/source/tables/index.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** The techniques in this tutorial should be applied only when a table is being used to display _data_ in a grid and don’t apply to presentational (layout) tables.
+**Note:** The techniques in this tutorial should be applied only when a table is being used to display _data_ in a grid; these techniques don’t apply to layout tables.
 You shouldn’t use tables for layout purposes.
 Instead, use Cascading Style Sheets (CSS) for visual presentation.

 {::nomarkdown}
 <%= notes_end %>